balavenkataraman123/cybersecwebsiteassignment/entries/pcsec.md

 Brute force attacks test every possible combination of password, so short passwords can be cracked relatively easily.

 Dictionary attacks are a bit more sophisticated, and try out passwords out of a list of the most commonly used passwords.
-If your password is in this list, [10000 most common passwords list](https://en.wikipedia.org/wiki/Wikipedia:10,000_most_common_passwords), it might be at risk.
+If your password is in this list of , [10000 most common passwords list](https://en.wikipedia.org/wiki/Wikipedia:10,000_most_common_passwords), it might be at risk.

 Try out the [interractive password strength calculator](/interractive/pswd).